emilhe/dash-leaflet-docs/docs/geojson_tutorial.md

 ## GeoJSON tutorial

 The purpose of the `GeoJSON` tutorial is to illustrate the flexibility of the `GeoJSON` component.
-Before diving into the tutorial, it might be beneficial to read the section on [functional properties](/docs/func_props).
+Before diving into the tutorial, it might be beneficial to read the section on [functional properties](/docs/func_props), and possibly also the section on [events](/docs/events).

 ### Marker clustering